fpclass/lecture-foldables-functors/README.md

-# lecture19
+# Lecture: Foldables

-Code shown in the 19th lecture.
+Code shown in the lecture on foldables.